serenaneg/psbO_bioinfo_final/README.md

   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/ddd58bbb8bc30bef6e3ebf72d6028abd000ea485/plots/psbO_vs_flow_biovolume_08-5um.png" width=49% />
  </p>

- -- Scatterplots size 20-180 um psbO read counts vs Optical Microscopy. % is relative to the total psbO reads within the size fraction.
+ -- **Scatterplots size 20-180 µm** psbO read counts vs Optical Microscopy. % is relative to the total psbO reads within the size fraction.
 Overall, the data distributions between the two analyses are very similar.
 However, because the sample size is small, even minor variations can lead to large changes in the statistical metrics, which explains why both our p-values and those reported by the authors are relatively large.
 In some cases—such as dinoflagellates—we do not even recover a positive correlation coefficient, reflecting the sensitivity of the statistics to limited sampling.

 Finally, the same analysis could not be performed for the 5–20 µm size fraction because the corresponding reads table was not made available.